Hokkaido: Colonization of Hokkaido

 Prior to the Meiji era, the island was called Ezochi, which can be translated as "land of the barbarians" or "the land for people who did not obey the government."
 Shortly after the Boshin War in 1868, a group of Tokugawa loyalists led by Enomoto Takeaki temporarily occupied the island (the polity is commonly but mistakenly known as the Republic of Ezo), but the rebellion was defeated in May 1869.
 Through colonial practices, Ezochi was annexed into Japanese territory.
 Ezochi was subsequently put under control of Hakodate Prefectural Government.
-When establishing the Development Commission (開拓使, Kaitakushi), the Meiji government introduced a new name.
-After 1869, the northern Japanese island was known as Hokkaidō, which can be translated to "northern sea route", and regional subdivisions were established, including the provinces of Oshima, Shiribeshi, Iburi, Ishikari, Teshio, Kitami, Hidaka, Tokachi, Kushiro, Nemuro and Chishima.
+When establishing the Development Commission (開拓使, Kaitakushi), the Meiji government introduced a new name, Hokkaido, which can be translated to "northern sea route".
+Regional subdivisions were established, including the provinces of Oshima, Shiribeshi, Iburi, Ishikari, Teshio, Kitami, Hidaka, Tokachi, Kushiro, Nemuro and Chishima.

-The initiative to colonize Ezo, which later became Hokkaido, traces back to 1869, where Japanese proponents argued that the colonization of Ezo would serve as a strategic move to enhance Japan's standing and influence on the global stage, particularly in negotiations with Western powers, specifically Russia.
+Japanese proponents of Ezochi's colonization argued that it would serve as a strategic move to enhance Japan's standing and influence on the global stage, particularly in negotiations with Western powers, specifically Russia.
 The Meiji government invested heavily in colonizing Hokkaido for several reasons.
 Firstly, they aimed to assert their control over the region as a buffer against potential Russian advances.
 Secondly, they were attracted to Hokkaido's rich natural resources, including coal, timber, fish, and fertile land.
 Lastly, since Western powers viewed colonial expansion as a symbol of prestige, Japan viewed the colonization of Hokkaido as an opportunity to present itself as a modern and respected nation to Western powers.